Evolutionary-Neural Hybrid Agents for Architecture Search

-We started with a preliminary tuning of the hyperparameters of the agents to ensure a fair comparison.
-For the following experiments, we set the mutation probability $p=0.3$, the population size $P = 500$, and the sample size $S = 50$, for both the Evolutionary and the \shortname \ agent.
-We set the learning rate to be 0.0005 for the Neural agent and 0.0001 for the \shortname \ agent.
-We set the entropy penalty to 0.1 for the Neural agent and 0.2 for the \shortname \ agent.
-PQT maximizes the log likelihood of the top 5\% trials for the Neural agent and top 20\% trials for the \shortname \ agent.
+We started by tuning the hyperparameters of all the agents independently, which we describe in Appendix~\ref{appendix:toy}.
 The results of the comparison are shown in Figure~\ref{fig:toy_task}.

 We have found that PQT outperforms Reinforce for both the Neural and the \shortname \ agent.
 For the \shortname \ agent, the gain is especially pronounced at the beginning of the experiment.
-Thus, we conclude that PQT provides a more sample efficient training signal than Reinforce.
+Thus, we conclude that training with PQT is more sample efficient than with Reinforce.